gacou54/pytrombone/README.md

 ## Usage
 ### Examples
-Let takes a situation where we have a bunch of pdfs in a directory named './data/', and we want to calculate the SMOG index on those PDFs.
+Consider a situation where we have a bunch of pdfs in a directory named './data/', and we want to calculate the SMOG index on those PDFs.

 #### Making sure that Trombone works